aspose-note/Aspose.Note-Reference-Tutorials/content/english/java/onenote-document-loading/load-save-format/_index.md

 ### Java Development Environment

 Make sure you have Java Development Kit (JDK) installed on your system.
-You can download and install JDK from the official Oracle website.
+You can download and install JDK from the Oracle website.

 ### Aspose.Note for Java Library